 How to Assess Your HVAC System to Combat SARS-CoV-2 Transmission

 Organizations can maintain a safe workplace and greatly reduce the potential transmission of SARS-CoV-2 and the spread of Covid-19 illness by implementing various mitigation measures.
-In addition to social distancing, masks, protective equipment, barriers, and limited or reduced occupancy, there is the evaluation and increase of ventilation in occupied buildings using fresh outside air.
+In addition to social distancing, masks, protective equipment, barriers, and limited or reduced occupancy, there is the evaluation and increase of ventilation in occupied buildings using fresh outside air through HVAC safety and efficiency.
 Air filtration also can help reduce the spread of viruses and mitigate risk.

 Returning to Occupancy

 When returning to normal operations, precautions should include ensuring building systems – including the ventilation systems – are in optimal working conditions and adjusted to mitigate virus spreading.
 The Centers for Disease Control (CDC) and American Society of Heating, Refrigerating and Air Conditioning Engineers (ASHRAE) have guidelines for the operation of heating, ventilation, and air conditioning (HVAC) systems during the pandemic.
 You can follow ASHRAE’s standard 62.1 to assess and evaluate HVAC systems, and can consult the CDC’s guidelines to help you maintain a healthy environment.